ep185/Today-in-History/README.md

 * Used some text for the Finest Hour speech from https://www.cfr.org/blog/twe-remembers-winston-churchills-finest-hour-speech
 * Used similar code for the social links as that used in the resume project - used similar class name and css properties
 * Used Footer template from similar code and css https://codepen.io/scanfcode/pen/MEZPNd and  https://bootsnipp.com/snippets/2eMK5
-* used text from website https://www.historyextra.com/period/second-world-war/8-historical-events-that-happened-in-june/ for magazine events.
+* Used text from website https://www.historyextra.com/period/second-world-war/8-historical-events-that-happened-in-june/ for magazine events.
 * got favicon image from https://www.freefavicon.com/freefavicons/objects/iconinfo/black-and-blue-globe-152-243993.html
-* used subscribe form from https://mdbootstrap.com/docs/jquery/modals/forms/
+* Used subscribe form from https://mdbootstrap.com/docs/jquery/modals/forms/
-* used https://www.youtube.com/watch?v=kEf1xSwX5D8 to add my favicon
+* Used https://www.youtube.com/watch?v=kEf1xSwX5D8 to add my favicon
 * learnt how to make my youtube videos responsive by watching https://www.youtube.com/watch?v=9YffrCViTVk*